Updated on: 2/26/2019

 According to the National Highway Traffic Safety Administration, regulations on passenger vehicles towing trailers vary widely from state to state.
 Statistics show that from 1975 through 2008, 15,211 people were killed in crashes involving passenger vehicles towing trailers.
 The National Association of Trailer Manufacturers’ 750 member companies make up about 75 percent of trailers sold in the USA.

-If you have been injured in an accident involving an unhitched trailer, contact Seattle attorney Chris Davis for a FREE consultation concerning your legal rights.
+If you have been injured in a trucking accident caused by an unhitched trailer, contact Seattle attorney Chris Davis for a FREE consultation concerning your legal rights.